RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

 \subsection{Crossbar Non-idealities}

-To illustrate the device and circuit level non-idealities in resistive crossbars, we present the resistive equivalence of the crossbar array and the peripheral (DAC and ADC) circuits in Figure~\ref{fig:NI_evaluation}(a).
+Figure~\ref{fig:NI_evaluation}(a) presents an equivalent circuit for the crossbar array and the peripherals (DACs and ADCs) that includes various non-idealities.
 The key sources of non-idealities are ---~\circled{1} wire resistances of the crossbar interconnects,~\circled{2} sensing resistances of the circuits that sense the output currents,~\circled{3} driver resistances of the circuits that drive the crossbar rows,~\circled{4} sneak paths,~\circled{5} variance in synaptic conductance due to process variations and imperfect programming, and ~\circled{6} non-ideal DACs.
-While we consider all these non-idealities in subsequent sections, we select the non-idealities due to DACs and sneak paths for a more detailed treatment below, in order to illustrate the error modeling complexity.
+While we consider all these non-idealities in subsequent sections, we select the non-idealities due to DACs and sneak paths for a more detailed treatment below, in order to illustrate the complexity of error modeling.

-Figure~\ref{fig:NI_evaluation}(a) shows the resistive equivalence of a DAC circuit.
-As shown, DAC can be represented as a resistive divider circuit, where one of the resistances ($R_{DAC}$) varies with the applied digital input, and the other resistance ($R_{PD}$) is fixed.
+Figure~\ref{fig:NI_evaluation}(a) shows the equivalent circuit for a DAC that is represented using a resistive divider circuit with an input determined resistance ($R_{DAC}$) and a fixed resistance ($R_{PD}$).
 An applied digital input determines the value of $R_{DAC}$ and subsequently decides the DAC's output voltage ($DAC_{out}$).
-Note that $DAC_{out}$ also depends on the effective resistive load ($R_{Load}$), leading to deviations from the ideal value. $R_{Load}$ is a function of the synaptic conductances within the crossbar, and therefore varies with the crossbar state.
+Note that, $DAC_{out}$ also depends on the effective resistive load ($R_{Load}$), leading to deviations from the ideal value. $R_{Load}$ is a function of the synaptic conductances within the crossbar array and therefore varies with the crossbar state (the values of all synaptic conductances).
 The equation in Figure~\ref{fig:NIExample}(a) shows the error incurred due to DAC non-idealities which is a function of both applied inputs ($R_{DAC}$) and synaptic conductances ($R_{Load}$).
-Further, we illustrate errors' dependence on the applied inputs using Figure~\ref{fig:NIExample}(a).
-To that end, we plot the outputs of the non-ideal DAC (Non-ideal $DAC_{OUT}$) for two load resistances 3.2k$\Omega$ and 32k$\Omega$, respectively.
-As evident, the voltage plots of the two $R_{Load}$ differ with the applied digital inputs.
+Figure~\ref{fig:NIExample}(a) also plots the non-ideal DAC output for two load resistances, {\em viz.} 3.2k$\Omega$ and 32k$\Omega$, respectively.
+As evident, the DAC output voltage varies significantly with the load for any given input.

 Ideally, currents in resistive crossbars would be expected to flow from left to right along the rows and from top to bottom through the columns.
 However, due to the non-idealities described above (specifically, wire resistances), internal node voltages within the crossbar may vary, resulting in additional current paths, which we refer to as sneak paths.
 Figure~\ref{fig:NIExample}(b) illustrates sneaks paths during vector-matrix multiplications for a 3x2 crossbar array.
 We consider a crossbar state with all synaptic devices programmed to 20K$\Omega$, and the applied input voltages at the rows are 0.2V, 0.01V and 0.2V, respectively.
 For this crossbar state, we observe that the direction of current between nodes $a_{22}$ and $b_{22}$ is flipped, \emph{i.e.}, the current flows from $b_{22}$ towards the input (Vin2), instead of the expected direction.
 Sneak paths are a function of both the crossbar state and the applied inputs, and therefore further contribute to the overall dynamism in errors due to non-idealities.